s-j-pearce/Glossary-of-Tech-Terms/README.md

 How can velocity computations be meaningful when backlog item estimates are intentionally rough?
 The law of large numbers tends to average out the roughness of the estimates.
 ## Other Terms:
 ### Algorithm
 An algorithm is a list of rules to follow in order to solve a problem.
 Algorithms can perform calculations, data processing and automated reasoning tasks.
-### Procedural
-Relating to an established or official way of doing something.
+They need to have their steps in the right order otherwise it would be like reading instructions in the incorrect order.
+An example of an algorithm is a Flow chart.
 ### Pseudocode
 A detailed yet readable description of what a computer program or algorithm must do.
 Pseudocode is an informal high-level description of the operating principle of a computer program or other algorithm.
 ### Debugging